 Swarms of bees generate so much electricity that they can affect local weather, new research suggests.

-The finding, which was made by by measuring the electric fields around honey bee (apis mellifera) hives, reveals that bees can generate as much atmospheric electricity as a thunderstorm.
+The finding, which the researchers made by measuring the electric fields around honey bee (apis mellifera) hives, reveals that bees can generate as much atmospheric electricity as a thunderstorm.

 This can play an important role and shape unpredictable weather patterns.
 Their impact may need to be included in future climate models.